Active Substance: fingolimod hydrochloride

-Gilenya is a type of medicine known as a ‘disease-modifying therapy’ that is used to treat adults with highly active multiple sclerosis (MS).
-MS is a disease of the nerves, in which inflammation destroys the protective sheath surrounding the nerve cells.
-Gilenya is used in the type of MS known as ‘relapsing-remitting’, when the patient has attacks (relapses) in between periods with decreased symptoms (remissions).
-It is used when the disease remains active despite appropriate treatment with at least one other disease modifying therapy, or is severe and getting worse rapidly.
+Gilenya is a type of medicine known as a ‘disease-modifying therapy’ that is used to treat adults with highly active relapsing-remitting multiple sclerosis (MS), a disease of the nerves in which inflammation destroys the protective sheath surrounding the nerve cells.
+‘Relapsing-remitting’ means that the patient has flare-ups of symptoms (relapses) followed by periods of recovery (remissions).
+Gilenya is used when the disease remains active despite appropriate treatment with at least one other disease-modifying therapy, or is severe and getting worse rapidly.

 How is Gilenya used?

-Treatment with Gilenya should be started and supervised by a physician experienced in MS. The recommended dose is one capsule taken once a day by mouth.
+Gilenya can only be obtained with a prescription and treatment should be started and supervised by a doctor experienced in multiple sclerosis.
+Gilenya is available as capsules (0.5 mg), and the recommended dose is one capsule taken once a day by mouth.

 How does Gilenya work?

-In MS, the body’s immune system malfunctions and attacks parts of the central nervous system (the brain and spinal cord).
-The active substance in Gilenya, fingolimod, reduces the ability of T cells (a type of white blood cell involved in the immune system) to move from the lymph nodes towards the brain and spinal cord thus limiting the damage they cause in MS. It does this by blocking the action of a receptor on the T cells called the sphingosine-1-phosphate receptor, which is involved in regulating the movement of these cells in the body.
+In multiple sclerosis, the immune system (the body’s defences) incorrectly attacks the protective sheath around the nerves in the brain and spinal cord.
+The active substance in Gilenya, fingolimod, prevents T cells (a type of white blood cell involved in the immune system) travelling from the lymph nodes towards the brain and spinal cord, thus limiting the damage they cause in multiple sclerosis.
+It does this by blocking the action of a receptor (target) on the T cells called the sphingosine-1-phosphate receptor, which is involved in controlling the movement of these cells in the body.

-The most common side effects with Gilenya (seen in more than 1 patient in 10) are flu infections, sinusitis (inflammation of the sinuses), headache, cough, diarrhoea, back pain and raised liver enzyme levels.
-The most serious side effects are infections, macular oedema (swelling in the macula, the central part of the retina at the back of the eye) and transient atrioventricular block (a type of heart rhythm disorder) at the start of treatment.
-For the full list of all side effects reported with Gilenya, see the package leaflet.
+The most common side effects with Gilenya (seen in more than 1 patient in 10) are flu, sinusitis (inflammation of the sinuses), headache, cough, diarrhoea, back pain and raised liver enzyme levels (a sign of liver problems).
+The most serious side effects are infections, macular oedema (swelling in the central part of the retina at the back of the eye) and atrioventricular block (a type of heart rhythm disorder) at the start of treatment.
+For the full list of side effects with Gilenya, see the package leaflet.

-The CHMP concluded that there is clear evidence of the benefit of Gilenya in relapsing-remitting MS and noted that it had the benefit of being taken by mouth.
-However, because of its safety profile, the Committee concluded that Gilenya should only be used in patients who have a real need for the medicine either because they have failed to respond to at least one other disease modifying therapy or because their disease is severe and getting worse rapidly.
-In addition, the Committee concluded that all patients should have their heart closely monitored after the first dose.
-The Committee decided that Gilenya’s benefits are greater than its risks and recommended that it be given marketing authorisation.
+The European Medicines Agency concluded that there is clear evidence of the benefit of Gilenya in relapsing-remitting multiple sclerosis and noted that it had the benefit of being taken by mouth.
+However, because of its safety profile, the Agency concluded that Gilenya should only be used in patients who have a real need for the medicine either because their disease has not improved with at least one other disease-modifying therapy or because it is severe and getting worse rapidly.
+In addition, the Agency concluded that all patients should have their heart activity closely monitored after the first dose.
+The Agency decided that Gilenya’s benefits are greater than its risks and recommended that it be given marketing authorisation.

-What measures are being taken to ensure the safe use of Gilenya?
+What measures are being taken to ensure the safe and effective use of Gilenya?

-In addition, the company that makes Gilenya will carry out a study to assess the risk of side effects on the heart and circulation.
-It must also ensure that all doctors who intend to prescribe Gilenya receive an information pack containing important safety information, including a checklist of the risks with Gilenya and the situations where its use is not recommended.
-The checklist also includes information on the tests and monitoring that should be carried out in patients before and after starting or when restarting treatment with Gilenya.
-The pack will also include information on the registry the company will set up to collect data on babies born to women treated with Gilenya, as well as a patient reminder card with key safety information for patients.
+The company that markets Gilenya will carry out a study to assess the risk of side effects on the heart and circulation.
+It must also ensure that all doctors who prescribe Gilenya receive an information pack containing important safety information, including a checklist of the risks with Gilenya and the situations where its use is not recommended.
+The checklist includes information on the tests and monitoring in patients before and after starting or when restarting treatment with Gilenya.
+The pack will also include information on the registry to collect data on babies born to women treated with Gilenya, as well as a patient reminder card with key safety information.

 Other information about Gilenya